SaltMeister/BikeRentalSite/client/README.md

 Performing a POST request at /bikes will create a new bike listing on the database.
 It will require json data passed in specifying the model, price, and image for the listing.

+## /rent

+# POST request

+Send a post request with json content and the body should contain the bike id and user id to associate with it The api will rent the bike to the specified user.

+## /login

+# POST request

+Pass in json data that contains the email, and password.
+The server will search the database for a match and return a auth token if successful.

+## /authenticate

+# POST request

+Used for user token authentication.
+Use Json to pass in the token that is stored on the user's browser.
+Server will validate the token and find a match, it will also check to see if it has expired or not.
+Will return a success: true or false.